Future of Electric Vehicles in San Antonio

 Encourage Carpooling With HOV Lanes

-The next improvement that many resident’s feel strongly about is the use of High Occupancy Vehicle (HOV) lanes.
+The next improvement that many residents feel strongly about is the use of High Occupancy Vehicle (HOV) lanes.
 These lanes are specifically for vehicles with two or more people in them, which encourages individuals to carpool.

 Bus Rapid Transit

-Bus Rapid Transit (BRT) is an infrastructure change which provides roads designated for bus use.
+Bus Rapid Transit (BRT) is an infrastructure change that provides roads designated for bus use.
 These roads allow buses to move faster than the flow of regular traffic.
 They also increase bus stop schedule reliability.

 San Antonio already has seen an increase in electric scooters and e-bikes in the area.
 Their plan, however, continues to encourage this mode of transportation, by creating more bike lanes and facilities for bike rental and storage.